Only Angels Have Wings: Release and reception

 Twelve days after the film's final re-shoots were completed, Only Angels Have Wings premiered in Los Angeles at the Pantages Theater on May 10, 1939.
 Its official world premiere occurred the next day at Radio City Music Hall.
 It was heavily promoted by Columbia Studios and ended up making $143,000 on its initial two-week run at radio City Music Hall, and earned over one million dollars overall.
 It was the third-highest-grossing film of 1939.
 The film was also Rita Hayworth's breakout role and helped make her a major Hollywood star, with Hayworth appearing on the cover of Look magazine after the film's success.

 Only Angels Have Wings received good reviews on its release, with Abel Green of Variety comparing it favorably to Flight From Glory and praised Barthelmess's performance.
 Frank S. Nugent in his review for The New York Times focused on the excitement found in the aerial scenes, also recognizing the talents of the star-studded cast, "Mr. Hawks has staged his flying sequences brilliantly ...
 He has made proper use of the amiable performing talents of Mr. Grant, Miss Arthur, Thomas Mitchell, Mr. Barthelmess, Sig Rumann and the rest."

 Only Angels Have Wings was later selected as one of 12 films representing the U.S. at the first Cannes Film Festival.
 However, the festival was canceled in light of events leading up to World War II.

+On the review aggregator site Rotten Tomatoes, it has a score of 100% based on 32 reviews.
 On Metacritic, the film holds a score of 86 out of 100, based on 10 critics, indicating "universal acclaim".
+Peter Bradshaw of The Guardian gave it 4/5 stars, calling it "eccentric and entertaining".
+Geoffrey Macnab gave a brief review for The Independent, praising the aerial sequences in particular.